A Guide to PET-MAD-DOS: Model Inference and Fine-Tuning

 output = ase.io.read("pred.xyz", ":")

 As we have only fine-tuned for 10 epochs on a tiny dataset, the model performance is not expected to be good.
-However, this simply serves as a demonstration of how to use the fine-tuned model.
+This simply serves as a demonstration of how to use the fine-tuned model.

 )